Smoky Slow Cooker Mexican Black Beans

 • Fresh cilantro

-How to make Smoky Slow Cooker Mexican Black Beans:
+How to make Slow Cooker Mexican Black Beans:

 The great thing about this recipe is that everything is done in the slow cooker, even soaking the beans.